becheng/serverlessnotifications/README.md

-# cosmosdb-cognitivesearch-hack
+# CosmosDB using Cognitive Search OpenHack

-Hackathon to store and search through chats/conversations using  CosmosDB + Azure Cognitive Search.
+OpenHack to store and search through chats/conversations using  CosmosDB + Azure Cognitive Search.
 The primary focus will be to store and search through chat content; and not about the development of an actual chat app.
 This hack will build upon an existing chat app sample and extend it with search functionality.

 Note: this repo is a fork of [@ealsur's repo](https://github.com/ealsur/serverlessnotifications) which contains a sample chat application built using [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction), [Azure Functions](https://azure.microsoft.com/services/functions/) and [Azure SignalR](https://docs.microsoft.com/azure/azure-signalr/signalr-overview).
 For the full description of the how the chat app works, see [@ealsur's sample](https://github.com/ealsur/serverlessnotifications).